.jpg)

 We have and will arrange projects with the children and young people themselves, or we would be happy to provide the space and support for the members to bring their own work from home.
 Home Education is specific, personalised and within families own values and views and we support this choice fully.

-Kimberley and Carly have experience in working with secondary aged young people and we can also support families with further education options including course, apprenticeships and signposting to services.
+Kimberley and Marta have experience in working with secondary aged young people and we can also support families with further education options including course, apprenticeships and signposting to services.
 We can also recommend and refer to specialised Advice and Guidance through our collaborative connections.